Ukraine wants Israel to ask Putin to stop the war

-"We always look for Israel as one of the most prominent possible intermediaries for Mr. Putin," Ukraine's Ambassador to Israel Yevgen Korniychuk said.Full Article
+"We always look to Israel as one of the most prominent possible intermediaries for Mr. Putin," Ukraine's Ambassador to Israel Yevgen Korniychuk said.Full Article

 Ukraine wants Israel to ask Putin to stop the war